DaHaCoder/danialhagemann.de/_physics/electrodynamics/test-markdown-ultisnips.md

 date-last-mod:  2022-08-17  18:20:00 +0200
 ---

-Since I was not able to figure out how to implement macros/own commands in $$\katex$$ with `jekyll-katex` and want to use the macros/commands of the `\usepackage{physics}`-latex-package, I am going to implement markdown snippets as an alternative.
+Since I was not able to figure out how to implement macros/own commands in $$\KaTeX$$ with `jekyll-katex` and want to use the macros/commands of the `\usepackage{physics}`-latex-package, I am going to implement markdown snippets as an alternative.

 Let's begin with sets.